fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 The above practices may have made more sense when the population was passive and unorganized.
 But things are different now.
 People are desperate to organize, desperate to engage more fully, desperate to have their energy (including money) put to effective use.
 Rather than competing, groups should be offering mutual support.

 ## The unrealized power of the grassroots network <a name = "grassroots_network" />
-People have risen in protest many times over the last decade in response to attacks on people's safety and well-being. the Black Lives Matter movements and The Wisconsin resistance movements of 2011 are two examples.
+People have risen up in protest many times over the last decade in response to attacks on our safety and well-being. the Black Lives Matter movements and The 2011 Wisconsin resistance movement are two examples.
 Many have proven effective for at least a while, some are still active, all have left a legacy of possibilities.

 Right now, the call to resistance is massive.
 People are mobilized.
-What we need is to organize by building on what we've learned so far.
+What we need is to organize by building on what other activists have done well and on what other collaborative efforts have shown to be possible.
 Additionally, we need to reclaim the power of the internet.
 Networking grassroots entities is the key to successful progressive change.

 #### The importance of the "home" group
 The home group is crucial to a well-networked grassroots movement.
 It should be small enough to provide a sense of community and belonging and large enough to be sustainable.
 It should be a reservoir of talent and energy to support the activist goals of its members and offer them opportunities to engage according to interests, skills, and availability.

-It shouuld be able to accommodate initiatives on multiple issues accoring to the interests and energy of its members.
-Referring back to our example, a home group might coneeivably take on redistricting AND clean water AND honeybees.
+It shouuld accommodate initiatives on multiple issues accoring to the interests and energy of its members.
+Referring to our earlier example, a home group might coneeivably take on redistricting AND clean water AND honeybees.
 Or it might defer one or more of those if need be to concentrate on more urgent matters.
-It should support projects that relate directly to the goals of the group and those of the project team.
+It should support projects that relate directly to the goals of the group and those of the project teams.

 In short, it should feel to the individual activist that participation will contribute to meaningful results.

 #### The organizations must collaborate

-But the home group must be networked, that is, it must be able to ally with other groups and share events and content.
+The home group must be networked, that is, it must be able to ally with other groups and share events and content.
 The old addage "Think globally, act locally" applies here.
 Effective resistance must address issues at local, district, and state levels as well as at the national level.
 Networking the home groups is the only way to do this.

 The power of the internet draws from its openness and flexibility.
 It is resilient, adaptive, and capable of operating at great scale.
 That is exactly the paradigm we are seeking in grassroots organizing.
 Like the internet itself, the network of home groups is a federation of independent entities.